Martin B. Leon, MD

 Jonathan Hill, MD

-Jonathan Hill, MD, graduated from Edinburgh University Medical School in 1992 following pre-clinical training at Cambridge University.
+Jonathan Hill, MD, FRCP is director of the Cardiac Catheterization Laboratories at King’s College Hospital.
+His primary focus is on complex interventional procedures especially chronic total occlusion and percutaneous left ventricular support.
+At King’s he has developed an active clinical research programme using optical coherence tomography and is a strong advocate for a universal intravascular imaging approach to guide percutaneous intervention.
+He is a graduate of Cambridge and Edinburgh Universities, graduating in 1992.
 He trained in cardiology at The London Chest and St. Bartholomew’s Hospitals.
 In 1999 he was awarded the first National Heart Lung and Blood Institute Bench to Bedside award and trained in basic science and interventional research within the Cardiovascular Branch of the National Institutes of Health in Bethesda.
+He undertook a research program relating to stem and progenitor cells in cardiovascular disease with a particular interest in vascular repair.
 He completed his interventional cardiology training at the London Chest Hospital.
-In 2005, appointed Clinical Senior Lecturer and Consultant Cardiologist at King’s College London.
-He continues with his research program relating to stem and progenitor cells in cardiovascular disease and is a practicing interventional cardiologist with a special interest in acute myocardial infarction and new biological therapy.
+In 2005, he was appointed as Clinical Senior Lecturer and Consultant Cardiologist at King’s College London.
+He is a member of the steering committee of the Illumien IV trial.

 Cezar Iliescu, MD, FACC, FSCAI